 What about the plumbing, electricity, and water source.
 Does the property have provisions for air conditioning and Wi-Fi installation?

 How accessible is your house from work, school, and mall?

 Conducting a home inspection allows you to make a shortlist of houses that you can buy.

 The steps indicated here are preliminary.
 As previously mentioned, buying a house in Singapore is a long and tedious process.
-Not to mention that it comes with government fees you need to pay.
+Plus, there are government fees you need to pay.

 Nonetheless, celebrate!
 After all, you’ve finally found your ideal home.

 Are you a homeowner?
 Or, perhaps, buying a house?
-Share your experience in the comments section below!
+Take out a personal loan from Cash Mart Singapore.
+Then, please share your experience on how efficient they are in the comments section below!